Open-Markets-Initiative/Directory/Organizations/BlueOceanAts/Protocols/BlueEquities/MemoirDepthFeed.md

-## BoatsEquities Memoir Depth Feed: Boats Depth Of Book Data
+## BlueEquities Memoir Depth Feed: Blue Ocean Depth Of Book Data

-Real-time depth of book feed providing order data, non-displayed trade information, and trading session status for securities traded on Blue Ocean Ats.
+Real-time depth of book feed providing order data, non-displayed trade information, and trading session status for securities traded on Blue Ocean ATS.

 ### Overview

-Memoir Depth Feed is an event-based market data protocol that publishes the complete displayed order book for every instrument traded on Blue Ocean Ats.
+Memoir Depth Feed is an event-based market data protocol that publishes the complete displayed order book for every instrument traded on Blue Ocean ATS.
 The feed delivers order add, modify, and delete events, non-displayed trade information, trading session state, and trading action notifications, allowing subscribers to reconstruct and maintain full order book state during overnight sessions.

 Messages are encoded using the Fix Trading Community Simple Binary Encoding standard and distributed as a sequenced fixed-width stream over the Memx-Udp multicast channel.
 Gap fill replay is available over the Memx-Tcp channel for subscribers that miss packets or need to resynchronize.
 The protocol is unidirectional and cannot be used to submit orders.